 David Grande is an Associate Professor of Medicine at the University of Pennsylvania School of Medicine and Director of Policy at the Leonard Davis Institute of Health Economics.
 His research focuses on health care for vulnerable populations with an emphasis on identifying and overcoming barriers to care.
 He also studies ethical issues related to marketing in health care and digital health information privacy.
 Dr. Grande holds an MPA from Princeton University and an MD from the Ohio State University.

-Thomas D. Hull is Research Director at Talkspace, Clinical Psychologist, Special Projects at Noom, and Project Director at Silver Hill Hospital.
+Thomas D. Hull is Research Director at Talkspace and Project Director at Silver Hill Hospital.
 His work focuses on behavioral and mental health innovation, AI-enhanced digital therapy, and improving access to care for traditionally non-treatment seeking and vulnerable populations.
 Dr. Hull holds an EdM from Harvard University and a PhD in Clinical Psychology from Columbia University.

 Maninder “Mini” Kahlon is Vice Dean for the Health Ecosystem and Associate Professor of Population Health at Dell Medical School at the University of Texas, Austin.
 Dr. Kahlon is also Founder and Director of Factor Health, a platform that tests and scales social and behavioral programs that address individual and family risk factors to deliver rapid health improvements outside the clinic.
 She holds a PhD in Neuroscience from the University of California, San Francisco.